homanchou/xr/book/05-Orchestrator-Systems.md

 }
 ```

-The config object will be a resource the system can use to obtain and share data with other components while remaining decoupled from them.
+The config object (to be defined) will be a resource the system can use to obtain and share data with other components while remaining decoupled from them.
 No system will import or reference another system.
 The config object will contain any variables the system needs and will also contain a message bus for systems to push data to any interested subscribers.

-All systems will be initialized by an orchestrator, that imports all the systems.
-The orchestrator will create the config object and call each system's init function.
+All systems must be initialized by an orchestrator, which in turn imports and initializes (invokes init) on all the systems.
+The orchestrator will also create the config object in order to pass it into each system's init function.

 ```typescript
 import * as my_system from "./systems/my_system"